Taronga Zoo to Balmoral Beach Walk

 7. Georges Heights

-From Georges Head Lookout, follow the path back to the main walking track, and continue into the bush heading north towards Middle Head.
+From Georges Head Lookout, return to the main walking track and continue north through the bush toward Middle Head.

-The section in Georges Heights between Georges Head Lookout and Balmoral Beach offers incredible views of North Head, South Head, and the ocean further ahead.
+The stretch through Georges Heights between Georges Head Lookout and Balmoral Beach offers breathtaking views of North Head, South Head, and the expansive ocean beyond.

 Scenic views from Georges Heights